 Hamilton has recently updated its Jazzmaster family with a new automatic chronograph that sports a fairly fresh Caliber H21 automatic movement that we have already seen inside the Khaki Aviation X-Patrol model presented back in February 2012.
 Based on the time-proven ETA Valjoux 7750 blank caliber, the movement features an upgraded energy storage module with the maximum power reserve extended over 60 hours.

 Look who has just got a sibling!
-The military-styled Khaki Pilot (ref.
-H64715885) that was first revealed back in early 2010 has just received a younger brother.
+The military-styled 2010 Khaki Pilot (ref.
+H64715885) has just received a younger brother.
 Called Hamilton Khaki Aviation Pilot Chronograph (ref.
-H646666735), the new automatic “aviator” from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a (sort of) tactical timekeeper.
+H646666735), the new “aviator” from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a (sort of) tactical timekeeper.

 The new Hamilton Khaki Aviation X-Patrol (refs.
 H76556331, H76556131, and H76566751) looks like an evolution of the stealthy Khaki X-Mach Pilot that was presented almost exactly three years ago in February, 2009.
 The difference between the two?
 Well, preserving all the controls and being powered by virtually the same movement, the new version now lets you convert nautical miles into statute miles and back.
 And the watch has also become smaller.